bjbouman/time_series_analysis/README.md

 A detailed description of each individual script can be found in the header of the script.

+### Packages used
+This work was build on the shoulders of giants and I would like to give credit where credit is due.
+So here a list of R/Python packages that have been used in this project and you should definitely check out:

+- [Scanpy](https://scanpy.readthedocs.io/en/stable/): a scalable toolkit for analyzing single-cell gene expression data.
+- [Seurat](https://satijalab.org/seurat/): an R package designed for QC, analysis, and exploration of single-cell RNA-seq data.
+- [Scanorama](https://github.com/brianhie/scanorama): enables batch-correction and integration of heterogeneous scRNA-seq datasets.
+- [Libra](https://github.com/neurorestore/Libra): an R package to perform differential expression on single-cell data.
+-

 ### Running our scripts
 XXX